ranginui/ranginui.github.io/testimonials.md

 > I was just saying that white women are women of colour too when a blinding pain exploded in the back of my head.
 As I fell to the ground I saw someone holding a pouwhenua and they yelled "so what colour is that? ".

 A racist politician dog whistling the white supremacists.

+> I was driving north to my bach for the long weekend.
+I mean, it's a long weekend and I'm rich enough to own a bach, so of course rules don't apply to me.
+I was coming round the corner and suddenly a huata flew into my tyre, I lost control of my overpowered suv and came to a screeching halt on the side of the road.
+Just as I was getting out to check I heard someone yelling "stay at home means stay at home you cracker"

+Some rich prick